AndrosDe/Jousting/README.md

 <h2> Welcome </h2>

 <h3>
-  This is the JavaScript based game: "Jousting".<br>The user has to select one of three Jousting-Skills within 5 seconds, before the knights clash.
-The opponent will create his skills randomly.<br>Depending on the outcome diffrent amount of points will be rewarded.
+  This is the JavaScript-based game: "Jousting".<br>The user has to select one of three Jousting-Skills within 5 seconds, before the knights' clash.
+The opponent will create his skills randomly.<br>Depending on the outcome different amount of points will be rewarded.
 <h3>

 <h2 align="center"><img src="#' height="500" width="900"></h2>